How to Install .NET 9 or 8 in Debian 12 & Fedora Linux

 sudo rpm -Uvh https://packages.microsoft.com/config/rhel/9/packages-microsoft-prod.rpm

-And, Fedora user can add the repository via command (also change number 39 accordingly):
+And, Fedora user can add the repository via command (also change number 41 according to system version):

 For SUSE Linux, use command (change number 15 according system version):